abuseofnotation/category-theory-illustrated/index.md

 [Kiran](https://kirancodes.me/) Postdoc Researcher at the University of Illinois Urbana Champaign

-Let's talk
+Support
 ===

 I want to make this book into the best introductory text, not only to category theory, but to mathematics as a whole.
 It seems that I would need some help, though.

-- I am looking for a *publisher* who is willing to work release this book.
-You can contact me via [email](mailto:marinovboris@protonmail.com)
+- *Publishers*, if you are interested in publishing my book, contact me via [email](mailto:marinovboris@protonmail.com)

-- I am also looking for co-authors and/or technical reviewers, who are willing to help with polishing and enriching the text.
-Post an issue or PR on [Github](https://github.com/abuseofnotation/category-theory-illustrated).
+- *Co-authors and/or technical reviewers*, post an issue or PR on [Github](https://github.com/abuseofnotation/category-theory-illustrated).

 - And if you want to get the whole version of the book as a pdf or an epub, as well as a lot of additional perks, support me on [Patreon](https://patreon.com/abuseofnotation) or [Ko-fi](https://ko-fi.com/abuseofnotation).